 Finding: The preparation of the Plan was guided by a Citizens Advisory Committee (CAC).
 The Committee held fourteen meetings to guide preparation of the feasibility study, discuss the boundary, help prioritize the project list, review financial components of the Plan and review the draft Plan and Report.
+An additional three meetings were held to review the revision of the Plan to remove unincorporated properties.
 The CAC was comprised of taxing district representatives from Tualatin Valley Fire & Rescue, Newberg School District, Chehalem Park and Recreation District, and the Chehalem Valley Chamber of Commerce, Newberg Downtown Coalition, and five citizen representatives.